northwestcoder/satori-gdpr-optout-tool/README.md

 - For each datastore
 	- The tool will gather all inventory locations, and remove any location that is not tagged EMAIL by Satori
 	- For each email found
-		- If the datastore type is supported (currently MSSQL, POSTGRES, SNOWFLAKE, ATHENA and REDSHIFT)
+		- If the datastore type is supported (currently MSSQL, MySQL, POSTGRES, SNOWFLAKE, ATHENA and REDSHIFT)
 			- The tool will query the table containing the email and return results, or return an error
 			- The tool will generate a delete statement for remediation purposes
 		- If the datastore type is not supported